flenniken/collections/docs/collection-maker.md

 # Zoom Points

+Build and deploy the code then set the zoom points.

 After specifying the required elements and clicking the **Remove Extra Images** button, the collection is marked as ready.

-The `gulp` command generates the `collections.json` file from the `cjson` files.
-This file is used to build the web pages.
+Gulp builds ready collections.

 ~~~
 g all
+scripts/deploy -s
 ~~~

-On the new image page, size and pan each image to define its zoom points.
-The download works on an iphone.
-You download, then air-drop it to yourself.
+On your iphone, on the image page, size and pan each image to define its zoom points.
+Click the download icon then air-drop it to yourself.
 This saves it in the downloads folder on your desktop machine.
 Then you move it to the collection's folder.

+♫ Note: air-drop doesn't work when your iphone is plugged into your mac.

-Run the `gulp` command to build in the final zoom points, deploy and test the image pages again.
+Run the `gulp` command to build in the final zoom points, then deploy and test the image pages again.

 [⬇](#Contents)